derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/10/2021 16:19:17 : 3 Database Admins walked into a NoSQL bar.
+17/10/2021 16:19:33 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call a programmer from Finland?
-Nerdic.
+A QA engineer walks into a bar.
+Runs into a bar.
+Crawls into a bar.
+Dances into a bar.
+Tiptoes into a bar.
+Rams a bar.
+Jumps into a bar.
 <!-- replace-with-joke ends -->